fjavaler/AngularProjectTemplate/README.md

 Run `npm start` to run the application.

+## Update project name reference/s

+In `package.json`, replace any references to `angular-project-template` with the name of the new project.
+In `angular.json` (projects > AngularProjectTemplate > architect > build > options > outputPath), replace reference to `angular-project-template` with the name of the new project.
+In `index.html`, replace Title name AngularProjectTemplate, With the name of the new project.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.